zard777/SEALED_nb/Github Orgz starred/README.md

 ### [Documentation](https://ngrok.com/docs)
 ### [UndeadSec/Social Fish](https://github.com/UndeadSec/SocialFish) -- Ultimate phishing tool with Ngrok integrated.

+***

 ## 📗 [Splunk/BOSS of SOC Dataset v1](https://github.com/splunk/botsv1) -
 1) **[EventGen](https://github.com/splunk/eventgen)** - The Splunk Event Generator is a utility which allows its user to easily build real-time event generators.
 2) **[Docker Logging plugin](https://github.com/splunk/docker-logging-plugin)** - Splunk Connect for Docker is a Docker logging plugin that allows docker containers to send their logs directly to Splunk Enterprise or a Splunk Cloud deployment.

+***

+### 📺 [Netflix/Scumblr](https://github.com/Netflix/Scumblr) -- Web framework that allows performing periodic syncs of data sources and performing analysis on the identified results.
+1) [ChaosMonkey](https://github.com/Netflix/chaosmonkey) -- is a resiliency tool that helps applications tolerate random instance failures.
+2) [Security_Monkey](https://github.com/Netflix/security_monkey) -- monitors your AWS and GCP accounts for policy changes and alerts on insecure configurations.
+Support is available for OpenStack public and private clouds.
+Security Monkey can also watch and monitor your GitHub organizations, teams, and repositories.
+3) [Repokid](https://github.com/Netflix/repokid) -- uses Access Advisor provided by Aardvark to remove permissions granting access to unused services from the inline policies of IAM roles in an AWS account.

 ***

 # HARDCORE

 ## 🐻 [*] [scip AG/ vulscan](https://github.com/scipag/vulscan) - Advanced vulnerability scanning with Nmap NSE